Have you been feeling like:

 |

 Whether planning for in-person or online learning, it is important to integrate course materials with the technology tools available to you.
-There are many things to consider when implementing your materials.
-Some questions you may ask are:
+There are many things to consider when implementing your materials like:

 - How will students access the materials?